 Private label drawbacks

 Despite the benefits, private labeling also has its drawbacks.
-These include the risk of inconsistent products and the challenge of building a brand from scratch.
+There's the possibility of product inconsistencies, less flexibility for innovation, and the challenge of building a brand from scratch.

 Dependence on third-party manufacturers